vexx32/vexx32.github.io/_posts/2020-02-15-Building-Arrays-Collections.md

 This works quite well for some collection types, but not so well for others.
 In fact, for arrays specifically it's technically not _possible_ to do this &mdash; arrays are actually fixed-size collections.
 If you call `$array.Add(10)` you'll get an error stating as much.
-But this still works, somehow, and it's all thanks to some :sparkles: PowerShell magic! :sparkles:
+But this still works, somehow, and it's all thanks to some ✨ PowerShell magic! ✨

-> :information_source: **Behind the Scenes**
+> ℹ **Behind the Scenes**
 >
 > PowerShell's `+` and `+=` operators are designed to work with arrays in a relatively unusual way.
 > When you try to add items to an array like this, what _actually_ happens goes something like this: